MovieStiles/Cryptography/Public Key/README.md

 Our key, e, must be relatively prime to n-1 as I said before, but the reason why we use n-1 is because of [Euler's Totient Function](https://github.com/MovieStiles/Cryptography/tree/master/Public%20Key#eulers-totient-function).

 This equation is not just done on the entire message at once.
-Instead the message is broken up into small chunks roughly less than p.
+Instead the message is broken up into small chunks roughly less than n.
 Once the math is done on each chunk, then the group is concatenated together to form a single ciphertext message.

 So the equation ends up looking more like: ![equation](http://latex.codecogs.com/gif.latex?c%3D%5C%7Bm_%7B1%7D%2C%20m_%7B2%7D%2C%20m_%7B3%7D%2C%20...%5C%7D%5E%7Be%7D%20mod%28n%29)